On the Boucksom-Zariski decomposition for irreducible symplectic varieties and bounded negativity

 \section{Boucksom-Zariski decompositions on primitive symplectic varieties}

-In this section we will follow Bauer's ideas \cite{Bauer} to show that in order to have a ``Zariski-type'' decomposition on a compact K\"ahler space we need to have a quadratic form on the second cohomology group (or on the divisor class group) that behaves like an intersection product, i.e., the intersection of two distinct prime divisors is always non-negative.
-As mentioned in the Introduction, after the completion of our work we discovered that the same path had already been explored and taken in \cite{Baueretal}.
-Our argument below provides an alternative version of the result that is proved in \cite{Baueretal}, and the proof turns out to be a modification of the one provided therein.
-For the sake of completeness we decided to include it here.

-Then we prove that the generalization of the Beauville-Bogomolov-Fujiki form to primitive symplectic varieties behaves like an intersection product in the sense above and therefore it allows to obtain a Boucksom-Zariski decomposition.
+We prove that the generalization of the Beauville-Bogomolov-Fujiki form to primitive symplectic varieties behaves like an intersection product in the sense below and therefore by \cite{Baueretal} it allows to obtain a Boucksom-Zariski decomposition.
 A technical difficulty comes from fact that the varieties need not be $\Q$-factorial.

-We start by recalling some definitions. \begin{definition} Let $q$ be a quadratic form on a vector space $V$ and $\mathcal B$ a basis of $V$.
+We start by recalling some definitions. \begin{definition} Let $q$ be a quadratic form on a vector space $V$ and let $\mathcal B$ a basis of $V$.
 We say that $q$ is an intersection product with respect to $\mathcal B$ if for any $D,D'\in \mathcal B$ such that $D\neq D'$ we have

 \end{definition}